South African Class 33-200: South African Railways

 The Class 33-200 locomotives spent their entire SAR working lives operating out of East London.
 After some of the locomotives were sold by the SAR, their dynamic braking equipment, located in the high short hood, was removed by some of the new owners and the short hoods were rebuilt to low noses.
 In the process their starting power output was reduced from 1640 to 1490 kW.

 Between 1991 and 1992, the remaining Spoornet locomotives were similarly modified and placed in shunting service around East London.
 All of them were eventually withdrawn and sold by Spoornet and several are still operating in other parts of Africa.

-Sheltam
+Traxtion Sheltam

 Of the original twenty locomotives, eleven were still in service with Sheltam by 2010, two having first served at Douglas Colliery as numbers D8 and D9.
 Sheltam is a locomotive leasing and repair company.
 All their serving Class 33-200 locomotives have had their short hoods modified to low noses.

 Three more locomotives were bought by Sheltam for spare parts and are believed now to be scrapped.
 Sheltam initially numbered all their locomotives from no. 1 upwards, but have since renumbered them according to their horsepower.